iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 ```

 In `dvc.yaml` there is new stage defined, containing information about the
-dvclive outputs.
+Dvclive outputs.
 Inside the stage file, they are named `live`:

 ```bash
 $ cat dvc.yaml